Canop/hu.js/readme.md

     var rect = document.createElementNS("http://www.w3.org/2000/svg", "rect");

-And you'd prefer to have concise and convenient functions not too inspired by Java, and to have internal references to gradients managed for you.
+And you'd prefer to have concise, chainable and convenient functions not too inspired by Java, and to have internal references to gradients managed for you.

 And that might be about all you need.
 Because SVG is a very high level model.
 You don't usually need a higher model to draw shapes in your browser.
 You don't need functions hiding the logic of the SVG.